theckang/blog/_posts/2016-01-28-dependency-management-with-spark.markdown

 # Conclusion

-Managing dependencies can be a pain, but hopefully this gives you some idea of how to tackle similar issues.
-Make sure you don't have any version conflicts with dependencies in the application JAR, and then ensure the classes of that dependency are loaded from the application JAR as you expect, not from somewhere else.
+Managing dependencies can be a pain, but hopefully this gives you an idea of how to tackle similar issues.
+Make sure you don't have any version conflicts with dependencies in the application JAR, and then ensure the classes of important dependencies are loaded from the application JAR as you expect, not from somewhere else.